 Poor construction, lack of maintenance and repair, and deficient operational procedures are preventable or correctable by a program of regular inspections.
-According to the 2023 State of Montana Multi-Hazard Mitigation Plan and the 2023 National Inventory of Dams, there are two high hazard potential dams in the Eastern Region currently rated as being in poor condition: the Melstone Detention Dam on the Musselshell River near the Town of Melstone in Musselshell County and the Depression Detention Dam near the Town of Bridger .
+According to the 2023 State of Montana Multi-Hazard Mitigation Plan and the 2023 National Inventory of Dams, there are two high hazard potential dams in the Eastern Region currently rated as being in poor condition: the Melstone Detention Dam on the Musselshell River near the Town of Melstone in Musselshell County and the Depression Detention Dam near the Town of Bridger.
+According to correspondence between MT DES and the Montana Dam Safety Program Supervisor in the Water Resources Division there were no dams identified in Eastern Montana that meet the HHPD eligibility criteria as specified in the notice of funding opportunity.
 See Annex A Carbon County and Addendum R Musselshell County for more details on these dams.
 MTDES and the participating jurisdictions will continue to monitor dam conditions and may amend this plan if additional high hazard potential dams are assessed as being in poor condition.